aradhana14nov/MariaDB-Operator-Playground/tutorials/monitoring.md

 If you have already with above prerequisite then you can proceed with Step2 and Step4.
 Else proceed as follows:
-1. Go to Prometheus Operator Tiles of this tutorial
+1. Go to Prometheus Operator Tiles of this tutorial.
-2. Follow Step 2
+2. Follow Step 2.
-3. Go to Grafana Operator Tile of this tutorial
+3. Go to Grafana Operator Tiles of this tutorial.
-4. Follow Step 4
+4. Follow Step 4.

 ### Step1: Install Prometheus operator and Deploy Prometheus and InstanceServiceMonitor :